typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 }
 ```

+New `copy` definition is more complex, still code as a whole is way shorter as
-Code is way shorter!
-But there is a catch in the code above.
-When using
+we do not need the `inputOutputStreams` function.
+But there is a catch in the
-`bracket`, if there is a problem when getting resources in the first stage, then
+code above.
+When using `bracket`, if there is a problem when getting resources
-the release stage will not be run.
-Now, in the code above first the origin file
+in the first stage, then the release stage will not be run.
+Now, in the code
-and then the destination file are opened (`tupled` just reorganizes both `IO`
+above, first the origin file and then the destination file are opened (`tupled`
-instances in a single one).
-So what would happen if we successfully open the
+just reorganizes both `IO` instances into a single one).
+So what would happen if
-origin file (_i.e._ when evaluating `inIO`) but then an exception is raised when
+we successfully open the origin file (_i.e._ when evaluating `inIO`) but then an
-opening the destination file (_i.e._ when evaluating `outIO`)?
-In that case the
+exception is raised when opening the destination file (_i.e._ when evaluating
-origin stream will not be closed!
+`outIO`)?
+In that case the origin stream will not be closed!
+To solve this we

-Still, keep in mind there is a reason why `Resource` and `bracket` look so
-similar.
-In fact, `Resource` instances are using `bracket` underneath.
-But as
-commented before `Resource` allows for a more orderly handling of resources.
+should first get the first stream with one `bracket` call, and then the second
+stream with another `bracket` call inside the first.
+But, in a way, that's
+precisely what we do when we `flatMap` instances of `Resource`.
+And code looks
+cleaner too :) .
+So, while `bracket` has its usage, when using several
+resources at once it is likely a better choice using `Resource` to handle them.

 ### Copying data
-Now we do have our streams ready to go!
+Finally we have our streams ready to go!
 We have to focus now on coding
 `transfer`.
 That function will have to define a loop that at each iteration
 reads data from the input stream into a buffer, and then writes the buffer
 contents into the output stream.
 At the same time, the loop will keep a counter